Anti-Match Fixing Overview

 These people / groups above are also not allowed to directly or indirectly solicit or facilitate any other person to bet on badminton.

-You are advised to carefully read, understand and follow the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results – see Section 2.4 of the BWF Statutes.
+You are advised to carefully read, understand and follow the Code on The Prevention Of The Manipulation Of Competitions – see Section 2.4 of the BWF Statutes.

 Betting on sport is a very common activity and it has increased its popularity over the last 10 years because it is very easy to bet on-line on sports.